 The higher rainfall and fertile soil in Mbooni might have allowed them to settle down and become agriculturally oriented.
 From here, they expanded like a bonfire.

-Early trade interactions were mainly with the neighbouring Kikuyu, Embu, Tharaka, and Mijikenda and involved trade in poisoned arrows and iron implements which were traded for glass beads, salt, cloth, and copper.
+Early trade interactions were mainly with the neighbouring Kikuyu, Embu, Tharaka, and Mijikenda.
+They involved trade in poisoned arrows and iron implements which were traded for glass beads, salt, cloth, and copper.

-The arrival of ivory-laden caravans at the Kenya Coast signalled a second stage in the development of the Kamba economy as long-distance traders like Kivoi Mwendwa, famously known as ‘Chief Kivoi’, emerged.
+The arrival of ivory-laden caravans at the Kenya Coast signalled a second stage in the development of the Kamba economy.
+Long-distance traders like Kivoi Mwendwa, famously known as ‘Chief Kivoi’, emerged.

 Chief Kivoi also interacted with the Arabs at the coast.
 Voi town, one of his popular stopovers for his caravans before entering Mombasa, was named after him.

 His descendants are not known but he was adversely mentioned by Dr Ludwig Krapf in his Mission to Africa.
 According to Dr Ludwig Krapf, Kivoi was killed when his caravan was attacked by robbers during an expedition in the Tana River near present-day Yatta.